 Riders looking for more of a challenge can increase the distance of their relay sections or try riding a double shift.
 In the interests of safety and a directive from the Police, teams found racing will be stopped.
 No full distance riders are permitted.

 The Ride Director on each leg will have ultimate control of decisions to be made once the ride is in progress.
-He or she will have radio contact with Motorcycle Marshals, Lead and Rear Vehicles, Medical Vehicles and can contact the Police if necessary.
+He or she will have radio contact with Motorcycle Marshals, Lead and Rear Vehicles, First Aid Vehicles and can contact the Police if necessary.

 Motorcycle Marshals will be moving through the ride to give reminders and assistance when necessary.
 It is important to follow their instructions.

 Official Event Volunteers and Police will be marshalling corners and danger spots, and also provide directions and assistance when needed.

 First Aid units will be strategically placed throughout the ride, but it is advised for all teams to carry their own First Aid equipment.
 Each First Aid vehicle is equiped with an Emergency Heart Defibrillator.

 The Rear Vehicle will ensure slower teams are aware of their time limit.
 The lead vehicle may need to stop the front of the ride if the spread is getting too far to ensure support services are not spread too thinly.
 (We are required to have a spread from the front to the rear of no more thank 60 kms).
 The Ride Director reserves the right to move slower teams by vehicle to catch up if they are not averaging a speed of approximately 22kms/hr in order to complete the event within 24 hours.
 This is in the interests of safety.

 RIDERS ARE TO STAY APPROXIMATELY 300 METRES BEHIND THE LEAD VEHICLE.